 4. What Money Should You Bring?

-The United Kingdom uses pound stirling GBP currency which as of writing is approximately $1.25 per pound.
+The United Kingdom uses pound Stirling GBP currency which is approximately $1.25-1.28 per pound.

-- Don’t bother exchanging more than a small amount of cash in the US.
+- Don’t bother exchanging more than a small amount of US to UK cash in the US.

-- Use your US debit card at ATMs in the UK to withdraw any local currency cash you need.
+- Use a US debit card at UK ATMs to withdraw local currency

-- Since the pandemic, credit/debit cards and Apple Pay are used more widely than cash.
+- Credit/debit cards and Apple /Google Pay are widely used

-- Add your US credit card to Apple Pay, otherwise you may have to sign for each purchase.
+- Add your US credit card to Apple Pay, so you don’t have to sign for each purchase.

 - Most contactless purchase limits have been raised up to £100 ($125.)

-- Be sure the credit card you take does not charge a Foreign Transaction Fee!
+- Use a US credit card that does NOT charge a Foreign Transaction Fee!

-- Consider notifying your bank (either online or in person) of your travel plans.
+- Consider notifying your bank online or in person, of your travel plans.

 5. Luggage Allowances for Travel to UK